-The maximum weekly and monthly earnings used to calculate contributions are \$729.70 and \$3,162, respectively.
+The maximum annual earnings used to calculate contributions are \$78,936 (rising to \$80,600 on January 1, 2016).

-Cash sickness benefits: Must have at least 26 weeks of contributions, including eight weeks of contributions in the 13 weeks before the incapacity began.
+Cash sickness benefits: Must have at least 26 weeks of contributions, including at least eight weeks of contributions in the 13 weeks before the incapacity began.

-Cash maternity benefits: Must have at least 26 weeks of contributions, including 20 weeks of contributions in the 39 weeks before the expected date of childbirth.
+Cash maternity benefits: Must have at least 26 weeks of contributions, including at least 20 weeks of contributions in the 39 weeks before the expected date of childbirth.